-- The ability to uncover industry trends in real-time
+Benefits of Social Media for Business – The ability to uncover industry trends in real-time

-- More comprehensive competitive analysis
+More comprehensive competitive analysis

-- Provide better customer service
+Provide better customer service

-Prospects, customers and competitors alike can view how you interact with your buyers.
-Putting positive interactions out there for everyone to see is a massive plus for any business.
-Whether it be listening to feedback or addressing specific concerns, an ongoing advantage of social media is that it is the perfect place to provide speedy service and let customers know that you are there to lend a helping hand.
+Prospects, customers and competitors can view how you interact with your buyers.
+Putting positive interactions out there for everyone to see is a huge plus for any business.
+It can be in the form of listening to feedback or helping with specific concerns.
+Social media is the perfect place to provide speedy service.
+In addition to letting customers know that you are there to lend a helping hand.

-- Curate customer content and stories in a snap
+Benefits of Social Media for Business – Curate customer content and stories in a snap

-- Positioning power over your competition
+Positioning power over your competition

 Not a good look, right?
 Consistently publishing on channels relevant to your business signals that you are active and open to new customers.
 Don’t forget the literal positioning power of social media in search engines when someone looks up your brand.
 Your Facebook or Instagram could be your business’ first impression on a customer versus your website.
 This once again speaks to the importance of maintaining an active presence.

-- Build backlinks and a better search engine presence
+Build backlinks and a better search engine presence

 The SEO impact of social media has been debated for years.
 That being said, the relatively recent concept of linkless backlinks signals that there is in fact a correlation between social media and search performance.
 In short, shares and click-throughs via social represent positive search signals to Google.

-- Appeal to younger, social-savvy customers
+Benefits of Social Media for Business – Appeal to younger, social-savvy customers

 To say that social media has transformed the traditional advertising landscape would be the ultimate understatement.
 Thinking of social media as a sort of hip, ‘young’ advertising channel may seem a bit cliche.
 Particularly since it is capable of reaching customers of all ages.

 Right now, Instagram is the place to be to reach those younger customers.
 According to recent social media demographics, the vast majority of users on Instagram are under the age of 30.
 As younger consumers hop between platforms, brands should likewise expect to experiment with new ad channels.

 Humanize your brand

-- More top-of-the-funnel leads
+More top-of-the-funnel leads